-- 4 Look carefully at Source 1 - a How many different types of landscapes are shown on this map? - b What types of landscapes can you identify in Australia? - c Write a description of the location of desert landscapes.
+- 4 Look carefully at Source 1. - a How many different types of landscapes are shown on this map? - b What types of landscapes can you identify in Australia? - c Write a description of the location of desert landscapes.
 Give possible reasons to explain why they are found there.

 5 Research one landscape that interests you.
-Your chosen landscape might be on the World Heritage List (such as karst in The Skocjan Caves Regional Park) or in your local area.
-Investigate what makes this landscape unique, and provide information about how it is used.
-Present your research in the form of a brochure, poster or webpage.
+Your chosen landscape might be on the World Heritage List (such as karst in the Skocjan Caves Regional this landscape unique, and provide information about how it is used.
+Present your research in the